The Top Five Misconceptions About Erectile Dysfunction

 #4: Healthy men don’t experience ED

 Yes, men who are in poor health are at higher risk of ED.
 However, achieving an erection is a complex process involving psychological impulses from the brain, adequate levels of the male sex hormone testosterone, a functioning nervous system, and adequate and healthy vascular tissue in the penis.
-Men with no medical conditions can still experience ED due to life stressors, medications, drinking, recreational drugs and other factors that impact this complex process.
+Men with no medical conditions can still experience psychological ED due to life stressors, medications, drinking, recreational drugs and other factors that impact this complex process.

 #5: ED is permanent